Jefferson49/ExtendedImportExport/README.md

 + Gedcom files can be downloaded/stored in the Gedcom 7 format (beta version)

 ## IMPORTANT SECURITY NOTE
-Please note for versions below v3.0.0 that installing the module enables everyone, who can reach the webtrees URL, to download the GEDCOM files from webtrees.
-Therefore, you should consider to use this module in secure private networks only or apply additional access restrictions, e.g. for certain IP addresses only.

-Module versions starting from v3.0.0 use an **authorization key**, which is stored in the module preferences in webtrees.
+**Module versions starting from v3.0.0 use an authorization key**, which is stored in the module preferences in webtrees.
 Access to the download is only allowed if the provided key in the URL is identical to a authorization key in the webtrees database (settings).

-<span style="color:red">Please note that everyone with access to the authorization key, can download GEDCOM files from your webtrees installation.</span>
+**Please note that everyone with access to the authorization key, can download GEDCOM files from your webtrees installation.**

+Please note that the earlier **versions v1.0.0 and v2.0.0 did NOT use an authorization key**.
+This means that installing this module versions enables everyone, who can reach the webtrees URL, to download the GEDCOM files from webtrees.
+Therefore, you should consider to use this module versions in secure private networks only or apply additional access restrictions, e.g. for certain IP addresses only.

 ## Installation
 + Download the [latest release](https://github.com/Jefferson49/DownloadGedcomWithURL/releases/latest) of the module